puppetlabs/puppetlabs-iis/README.md

 ##### `applicationpool`

-The name of an ApplicationPool for this IIS Web Site
+The name of an application pool for this IIS Web Site

 ##### `enabledprotocols`